Raghunath Murmu: Middle life: creation of Santali literature using Ol-Chiki script

-During the Swadeshi independence movent in 1942, he got branded as a revolutionary when he was campaigning for his invented Ol Chiki script.
+During the Swadeshi independence movement in 1942, he got branded as a revolutionary while he was campaigning for his invented Ol Chiki script.
 He escaped to his wife's native village Jamjora and stayed hidden.
 He also continued his work of developing Santali literature using Ol Chiki script during that time.
-On 15 August 1947, India got independence.
-All king-ruled states are getting integrated into India.
+On 15 August 1947, India gained independence as a democracy, and all the former king-ruled states became integrated into India.
 During this time, the demand for a Jharkhand state for Santali-speaking people was also gaining momentum.
 He was an ardent supporter of this Jharkhand Movement.
-Police firing was also sought to quell the protesters at Kharusan and Gundaria in Mayurbhanj.
+Police firing was also sought to quell the protesters supporting the movement at Kharsawan and Gundaria in Mayurbhanj.
 An arrest warrant was also issued in his name when the demand for Jharkhand was raised at the Baripada Tribal Convention.
 He left Baripada and went to Karandih Sarjom Tola village (near Jamshedpur).
 He stayed there in a rented house and started working for the Tata Steel in Jamshedpur.
 He and his friend Sadhu Murmu together started spreading the knowledge about Ol Chiki script there.
 Wherever they found a group of 4-5 people, they used to go there and talk about their work in Ol Chiki script.
 He used to teach villagers how to read and write the Ol Chiki alphabet, during his travel to many places.
-He also wrote different books Parsi Poha, Parsi Itun, Ranarh, Alkha, Ol Chemed etc for learning Ol Chiki.
+He also wrote different books Parsi Poha, Parsi Itun, Ranarh, Alkha, Ol Chemed etc. for learning Ol Chiki.
+During this period, he also established a religious organization called "Sarna Dharam Semlet", which spearheaded the ancestral beliefs of the Santals and urged people to identify as adherents of the religion in official records.